DataDog/sketches-java/README.md

 The memory size of the sketch depends on the range that is covered by the input values: the larger that range, the more bins are needed to keep track of the input values.
 As a rough estimate, if working on durations using `DDSketches.unboundedDense(0.02)` (relative accuracy of 2%), about 2kB (275 bins) are needed to cover values between 1 millisecond and 1 minute, and about 6kB (802 bins) to cover values between 1 nanosecond and 1 day.
 The number of bins that are maintained can be upper-bounded using collapsing stores (see for example `DDSketches.collapsingLowestDense()` and `DDSketches.collapsingHighestDense()`).

-# GKArray

-GKArray is a sketch with rank error guarantees.
-Refer to [2] for more details.

 # References
 [1] Charles Masson, Jee E. Rim and Homin K. Lee.
 DDSketch: A Fast and Fully-Mergeable Quantile Sketch with Relative-Error Guarantees.
 2019.

-[2] Michael B. Greenwald and Sanjeev Khanna.
-Space-efficient online computation of quantile summaries.
-In Proc.
-2001 ACM SIGMOD International Conference on Management of Data, SIGMOD ’01, pages 58–66.
-ACM, 2001.